m-h-c-t/mh-helper-extension/README.md

 All necessary files to run, test and debug this extension are included in the `dist` folder after building.
 Please keep the version in `src/manifest.json` at 0.0.0 to avoid getting banned.

-Nightly and weekly SQL backups are hosted on [Keybase](https://keybase.pub/devjacksmith/mh_backups/).
-They are also preloaded into handy [Docker images](https://hub.docker.com/r/tsitu/mhct-db-docker) if time is a greater bottleneck for you than bandwidth.

 ### Screenshots
 <kbd align="center">
 <img src="https://user-images.githubusercontent.com/8228441/46922950-0a6e1800-cfce-11e8-9981-1ad2eb80db9f.PNG" width="49%">